Pitt VPN (Pulse Secure): Connect to a Chromebook with the Pulse Secure Client

-If you use the University’s Secure Remote Access service, either through the recommended Pulse client or via the IPSec client, you will need to use multifactor authentication for your secure remote connections.
-This requirement affects all students, faculty, and staff who use the Secure Remote Access service.
+If you use the University’s Pitt VPN service, either through the recommended Pulse client or via the IPSec client, you will need to use multifactor authentication for your secure, remote connections.
+This requirement affects all students, faculty, and staff who use the Pitt VPN service.

 Install the Pulse Secure Client and Set Up a Profile

 First, download and install the Pulse Secure client on your Chromebook: